Arkaeriit/reflet/README.md

-# ASRM
+# REFLET
 A RISC ISA.
+Reflet stands for **R**ISC **E**lementary **FLE**xible **T**inking machine.

 # This repository
-This repository contains a simulator for an ASRM processor, an assembler to create ASRM machine code, and a Verilog implementation of an ASRM processor.
+This repository contains a simulator for a Reflet processor, an assembler to create Reflet machine code, and a Verilog implementation of a Reflet processor.

 # The architecture
-ASRM is a RISC ISA.
+Reflet is a RISC ISA.
 Each instruction is coded on a single byte and composed of a 4 or 5-bit operand, followed by an optional 4-bit register.
 This ISA can be used with a processor with words of any size superior which is 8 bits times a power of two.
 When the processor has a word size above 8 bits, it is little-endian.

 Most operations are made between one of the 12 general-purpose registers and an implicit working register.

 ## Registers
-An ASRM processor got 16 registers.
+A Reflet processor got 16 registers.
 ### The working register
 R0 or WR is the working register.
 This is the most important register, most operations will either copy its value into another register modify its content.
 Its use is never explicitly mentioned in the instructions as it is assumed that it is used most of the time.
 Its reset value is 0.
 ### General purpose registers